only-cliches/cpp-wasm-loader/README.md

 ```

 ## Using The Memory Manager Class
-The memory management class is only useful for handling 32 bit floating point variables.
-Every variable allocated by the memory manager class will be a 32 bit floating point number.

 The class can provide a list of available memory addresses upon request.
 The memory addresses can be used to set or access the value of that variable in javascript or C/C++;

 If you're unfamiliar with pointers/memory management jump to [this](#pointers-and-whatnot) part of the readme.

-Memory can only be allocated or freed up with the javascript API.
+Memory can be allocated through javascript or C/C++.
 Values can be read or adjusted by C/C++ or Javascript using the provided memory addresses.

 ### Memory Manager API
 To access the memory manager you can grab it off the module object after webassembly has initialized: